Number of weeks: 6

 Dear focuses on three important aspects of the path toward becoming people of nonviolence – being nonviolent toward ourselves; being nonviolent to all others (including creation and creatures); and joining the global grassroots movement of nonviolence.
 After thirty years of preaching the Gospel of nonviolence, Dear says to become a fully rounded, three dimensional people of nonviolence we need to do all three simultaneously.

 Each participant will need a copy of the book The Nonviolent Life by John Dear, available at www.paceebene.org or Amazon.com.
 Each week students will read portions of the book and engage in a nonviolence practice.

 This course is part of Pace e Bene’s Campaign Nonviolence Action Week.
 For more details, visit the Pace e Bene website.

-After many years of wandering through various belief systems Bill came back to Christ.
-These experiences coupled with decades of business experience in not-for-profits and for profits has helped him understand and relate to others in various stages of life.
+Bill Lewis came back to Christ after many years of wandering through various belief systems.
+These experiences, coupled with decades of business experience in not-for-profits and for-profits, has helped him understand and relate to others in various stages of life.
 Even after Bill settled into a realization that he belongs to God and is loved by God, the journey has continued to be a challenge.
-Renovare material has been a significant influence in Bill’s life, bringing together various streams that fit into a life with God.
+Renovare materials have been a significant influence in Bill’s life, bringing together various streams that fit into a life with God.
 One of Bill’s passions is leading monthly outings exploring natural areas.